welissonArley/Packages.MAUI/src/PinCodes.Authorization/readme.md

 xmlns:codeViewer="clr-namespace:PinCodes.Authorization.Views.Components.CodeViewers;assembly=PinCodes.Authorization.Maui"
 ```

-Now it's time to use the **CodeViewer** property.
-It's important to decide whether you want to hide or show the code, as this will determine which component to use in the XAML.
+The **CodeViewer** property allows you to control how the PIN code is displayed in the UI.
+You can choose whether to show, hide, or temporarily display the code, and each behavior is handled by a different component in the XAML.

+🔒 Option 1 — Hide the Code

-If you want to hide it, add:
+If you want to completely hide the code from the user, use the **HideCodeViewer** component:

 ```xaml
 <pinCodeAuthorization:CodePage.CodeViewer>